History of the Portland Trail Blazers: 1989–1992: Return to the finals

-1992–94: End of the Adelman era
+1992–1994: End of the Adelman era

 After serving as Portland's starting point guard for several seasons, Terry Porter was bumped from the lineup during the 1993–94 season for Rod Strickland.

 After the 1991–92 campaign, Ainge left for Phoenix and became a major player in the Suns' run to the finals in the following season.
 To replace him in the backcourt, the Trail Blazers signed free agent guard Rod Strickland from the Spurs.

 In 1992–1993, a series of injuries and other issues started to plague the team.
 Duckworth, Drexler, Kersey, and Buck Williams began to drop in performance and Drexler and Kersey missed a combined 50 games due to injury.
 Despite this, the team posted a 51–31 record and landed a spot in the Western Conference finals.
 They were defeated by the San Antonio Spurs in the first round, 1–3.
-Owner Paul Allen started breaking ground on the Rose Garden, which would replace the Memorial Coliseum as the teams home stadium.
+Owner Paul Allen started breaking ground on the Rose Garden, which would replace the Memorial Coliseum as the team's home stadium.

 During this season, several Blazers players were involved in a sexual assault case involving minors.
 Utah police investigated 6 Blazer players for sexually assaulting two 16-year-old girls in Salt Lake City.
 The minors reported to have met with the men at a hotel at night and engaged in sexual relations.
 Dave Johnson, Tracy Murray, Reggie Smith and Jerome Kersey were connected to the case.
 Criminal charges were not pressed due to a lack of evidence.
 Johnson and Murray were fined and suspended without pay for three games, and Kersey and Smith were fined.
 The Blazers senior vice president for operations at the time, Geoff Petrie, released a statement: